After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 ## Intro

 In the default Cloudbox install, there only two main Plex libraries: one for Movies and one for TV Shows.
-With the idea that all movies are to be placed within the `/Media/Movies` folder.
+With the idea that all movies are to be placed within the `/Media/Movies` folder in Google Drive.

 Default Paths: